Budget Traveler’s Guide To Travel Insurance

 The Rabies Treatments

-I needed 4 rabies shots and 2 immunoglobulin shots.
+I needed 4 emergency rabies shots and 2 immunoglobulin shots.
 Rabies is no joke.
 The rabies shots even have to be administered on specific days.

-Everything combined, I spent close to 700 USD on my rabies treatment.
+Everything combined, I spent close to $700 USD on my rabies treatment.
 I am still dumbfounded at how lucky I am that I chose THIS TRIP to buy travel insurance.

-travel insurance in South Africa
+travel insurance in small village in South Africa

 This beautiful rural South African village taught me the importance of travel insurance!